Phase 3: Years 5 & 6

 A Punctuation and Grammar session also takes place during the morning.
 Here the children learn about age-specific areas of Punctuation and Grammar though pacey, interactive sessions.
 Each session focuses on one area of the punctuation and grammar curriculum and teaches key concepts and success criteria.
 The children then have the opportunity to practise the new learning through focused questions on that area, ensuring their full understanding.

 The afternoon sessions in Phase Three are a chance for the children to experience our creative curriculum.
 Each year group learns about the world around them through creative, exciting opportunities that they will remember for the rest of their lives.
-Already this year, the children have acted out Shakespearean plays with The Royal Shakespeare Company, visited The Houses of Parliament and created graffiti murals for the school based on our School Values with the help of a graffiti artist.
-In addition to this, the children have afternoon PE and games sessions, and Y5 & 6 pupils frequently contribute to competitive sporting events within the town and the MAT.
+Last year, the children acted out Shakespearean plays with Silhouette Youth Theatre Company, created their own electric cars in STEM workshops and dressed up for Greek Day, led by a Greek warrior!
+In addition to this, the children have afternoon PE and games sessions, and Y5 & 6 pupils frequently contribute to competitive sporting events within the town and the Trust.

 “Built on the vision of ‘Fun, Creativity and Achievement,’ the staff and Governors of Parklands Primary School are committed to ensuring that each and every child is provided with an exceptional start.”